BurnyCoder/ai-experiments/README.md

 - Reference examples for non-coding scenarios are stored in `noncoding_examples_for_reference/`

 #### Aggregation
-- `experiments/aggregation.py`: Implementation of aggregation experiments
+- `experiments/aggregation.py`: Implementation of aggregation experiment

 ### Utilities